 Mechanism 3: Counting a, h, d, g

-Each Layer 0 head is dedicated to one anchor token (head 0→a, head 1→h, head 2→d, head 3→g).
+Each layer 0 head is dedicated to one anchor token (head 0→a, head 1→h, head 2→d, head 3→g).
 When an anchor is present, every subsequent non-b/f/ANS token attends to it with probability 1.000, causing the anchor’s OV vector to be written into all subsequent residuals.
 This creates an accumulated fingerprint encoding which anchors appeared.
 Layer 1 head 2 is biased toward later positions (which have richer fingerprints via higher key scores), and its value circuit produces a rightward logit shift proportional to how many unique anchors were present.

 Key results: